 How do you make it a little easier and a lot more fun?

 Games are a great way to start bringing yoga to kids a little at a time.
-I have several posts with awesome games ideas for whole class activities.
+Here are several posts with awesome games ideas for whole class activities.

-I also created some beautiful kids yoga games that you can download and print.
+Here are some fun and easy kids yoga games that you can download and print to play right away!

 Storytelling and yoga go really well together.